Alan Lindsay Mackay: Life and career

-Mackay has compiled a book of scientific quotations and has co-authored a book on geometry with Eric Lord and S. Ranganathan.
+Mackay compiled a book of scientific quotations and has co-authored a book on geometry with Eric Lord and S. Ranganathan.
 He has also written a book of poetry and has translated from the German, with commentaries, Ernst Haeckel's last book "Kristallseelen", (1917).
 He produces scientifically inspired visual art under his artistic pseudonym Sho Takahashi.
-Some of his 3D printed minimal surface designs can be found at his shapeways store.

-He became a Fellow of the Royal Society (FRS) on 17 March 1988 and a Fellow of Birkbeck College on 2 March 2002.
-He is also a Fellow of the Mexican Academy of Sciences.
+Mackay became a Fellow of the Royal Society (FRS) on 17 March 1988 and a Fellow of Birkbeck College on 2 March 2002.
+He was also a Fellow of the Mexican Academy of Sciences.

+Mackay died on 24 February 2025, at the age of 98.